Pula, Croatia: An Expert Travel Guide!

 From Pula you can go on some brilliant day tours because in the surrounding area, there are many of the most beautiful sights in Istria.
 Here are the absolute best excursion destinations that you can visit nearby.

 Other beautiful excursion destinations are the particularly impressive Baredine Cave, a huge stalactite cave, and the hidden ruined town of Dvigrad.

 If you love nature, you should definitely plan a trip to the already mentioned Brijuni National Park and the nature park Cape Kamenjak.

 In the old town of Pula, but also in the surroundings of the port city, there is a great range of accommodations.
 From beautiful vacation hotels to lovely vacation apartments and campsites, everything is there.
 If you are looking for a recommended place to stay in Pula, then we can give you these hotel tips…It’s worth a look!

 - 3-Star Hotel with Pool: The Park Plaza Arena Pula is perfect for a vacation by the sea.
-Situated in a fantastic beach location, this hotel also impresses with its pool and excellent breakfast.
+Situated in a fantastic beach location, this hotel also scores with its pool.

-- Boutique Hotel: The Boutique Hotel Valsabbion scores with lovely furniture, a mega beautiful location with views over the bay and with very good breakfast.
+- Boutique Hotel: The Boutique Hotel Valsabbion enchants with lovely furniture, a mega beautiful location with views over the bay and with excellent breakfast.